Isaac-Hawks/pihole/README.md

 ## Important!
 * After you restart your computer, you will need to do the steps above again, as it reverts back to normal after a restart.
 * After the first login, go to Tools > Update Gravity, and click Update.
 This pulls the latest ad-block lists.
+* After all the setup, ping doubleclick.net. you should get a response from your localhost.